 Alicia is a research fellow for the Modern Slavery and Human Rights Policy and Evidence Centre where she leads a workstream looking at the legal enforcement of modern slavery.
-She is currently co-investigator for an AHRC funded project researching the experiences of British survivors of modern slavery.

 Alicia is particularly interested in bridging the gap between academia and practice, working with practitioners to shape and share her research.
 She is Chair of the Humber Modern Slavery Partnership and was principal investigator for an AHRC funded project developing training workshops for front line practitioners on responding to modern slavery.